Astemes/astemes-lmock/docs/10_Basics/Basics.md

 It consists of three expectation VIs ``Never.vi``, ``One.vi`` and ``One or More.vi`` as well as the ``Verify.vi``.

-A typical use case would be to first create a mock using its constructor, then configure expectations on the mock using the expectation API and finally call the ``Verify.vi`` which verifies that the expectations are met.
+A typical use case would be to first create a mock using its constructor, then configure expectations on the mock using the expectation API.
+Once the expectations are configured the code under test would bwe exercised and the ``Verify.vi`` would finally be called.
+This API method verifies that the expectations are met and generates the result description message.
 Return values from each VI call may optionally be declared using the When API.

 ## Expectations

 The expectation API is designed for readability.
-An expectation is declared using one of the provided API VIs together with a call to the the expected VI.
+An expectation is declared using one of the provided API VIs together with a call to the expected VI.
 An example is given below.

 ![Expectation](img/Expectation.png)